janiveer/DocsTeamTryout/Part1.md

 # Travel Sample Application

-Couchbase Travel is a sample web application that demonstrates how to interact with the Couchbase query services via the SDKs
+Couchbase Travel is a sample web application that demonstrates how to interact with the Couchbase query services via the SDKs.

 Each SDK comes with its own implementation of the backend for the application.
 You can download the complete source code and then build and run the app.
 While the app runs, you can get a peek of what is happening in the backend via the "Narration (a console like UI element that can display N1QL queries for instance).
 It is only visible in components that communicate with the server (but can also be collapsed).